Andereoo/TkinterWeb/docs/source/upgrading.rst

 * The TkinterWeb demo and some of the built-in pages have been updated.
 Many internal methods and variables have been renamed, removed, or modified.

 * As of version 4.3, prebuilt Tkhtml binaries have been split off into a new package, TkinterWeb-Tkhtml.
 This has been done to work towards `bug #52 <https://github.com/Andereoo/TkinterWeb/issues/52>`_ and reduce the download size of the TkinterWeb package when updating.

+* As of version 4.4, it is possible to choose specific Tkhtml versions if supplied.
+It is now only possible to enable experimental mode if an experimental Tkhtml release is detected.